nus-tic4002-AY2122s2/ip/docs/README.md

 ---

 ## <a id="2">2.
 Installation of Duke </a>
-You can go to my GitHub [Duke](https://github.com/YangShuogeng/ip) repository page and click the button `clone` or `download` and download the zip file.
-Once the zip file downloaded, extract the file and locate the Duke `JAR` file.
-You can assess the `JAR` file to startup Duke.
+You can go to my GitHub [Duke v3.0](https://github.com/YangShuogeng/ip/releases/tag/A-Release) repository page and click the button `duke.jar` under `Assets` and download the jar file directly.
+Once the jar file downloaded, you can assess the `JAR` file to startup Duke.

 ---